your French knitting companion

 Header Information

-Skill level: Usually Beginner, Intermediate, or Advanced.
+Skill level: Usually labeled Beginner, Easy, Intermediate, or Advanced.
 Be honest about where you are.
+A pattern rated Intermediate typically assumes you can work decreases, increases, and read basic charts without step-by-step explanation.

-Gauge: The number of stitches and rows per inch that the pattern is designed for.
-The most important number in the whole pattern.
+Gauge: The number of stitches and rows per 4 inches (10 cm) that the pattern is designed around.
+This is, without question, the most important number in the entire pattern.
+We'll return to gauge in its own section.

 The Instructions